MileHacker Logo

 Maximizing Your Experience

-• Photography Gear: Bring appropriate camera gear, including waterproof options for water activities, to capture memories.
+• Photography Gear: Bring appropriate camera gear, including waterproof options for aquatic sports, to record moments.

 • Local Cuisine: Taste traditional dishes and visit local markets for authentic flavors and culinary discoveries.